Powerlearnproject/se-day1-assignment-SheddyCurls/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+**Explain what software engineering is and discuss its importance in the technology industry.**
-Software engineering is the application of engineering principles to the design, development, testing, and maintenance of software.

 Software engineering is the discipline that applies engineering principles to software development.
 It involves the systematic approach to the design, development, testing, and maintenance of software applications to ensure they are reliable, efficient, and meet the needs of users.
 The process includes various stages, such as requirements analysis, design, coding, testing, and maintenance.

 **Importance in the Technology Industry:**